Nat D. Williams: Later career

 At WDIA, he was a gatekeeper who watched for lyrics that were obscene to the station's audience and detrimental to Black radio.
-He was also a cultural historian Nat D. kept doing his afternoon show and never failed to appear for his shift.
+He was also a cultural historian Williams kept doing his afternoon show and never failed to appear for his shift.
 He went off the radio due to a stroke in 1972 and Rufus Thomas replaced him on air.

 Death and legacy

 He died in 1983 and is buried in New Park Cemetery in Memphis.

 His influence in 'jive' talk radio extended to WERD, which ran with the format under 'Jockey Jack' when the first Black-owned station made its debut in 1949.
 Elvis, Bobby Blue Bland, Rufus Thomas and Riley King all got their start on amateur night.
 Radio disc jockeys copied his format and Black appeal radio thrived.
 The Cotton Makers Jubilee was a Memphis institution annually for 30+ years.
-Nat D. was a history teacher that left a mark.
+Williams was a history teacher that left a mark.
 Well, yes-siree, it's Nat Dee on the Jamboree, coming at thee on seventy-three (on the dial), WDIA.
 Now, whatchubet.